emqx/cloud-docs/en_US/create/serverless.md

 5. Under **Deployment Name & Project**, provide a name for your deployment and select the appropriate project.

 6. Click the **Deploy** button on the right to launch the deployment.
-This stage will prompt you to review and accept the *EMQX Cloud Services Agreement*.
+This stage will prompt you to review and accept the *EMQX Platform Services Agreement*.
 It's important to thoroughly read the agreement and accept its terms to proceed.

 7. Upon accepting the terms, the deployment will begin.
 The deployment's progress can be tracked on the **Projects** page.
 Once the status updates to **Running**, your deployment is successfully established and is now operational.

 ## View Deployment

-After the deployment is created, it will appear on the Cloud console home page.
+After the deployment is created, it will appear on the Platform console home page.
 Click the Serverless deployment card to enter the deployment overview page.
 On the overview page, you can check the real-time status and connection information for your deployment.

    ![serverless](./_assets/serverless_overview.png)